ashur-k/CROWN-CLOTHING-REACT-CONTEXT-API/README.md

-# react-context-lesson
+# My Experience and what I learn:
+In this lesson setting up react context-API and how to implement them.

-We are going to replace our local state management from redux to the new context API.
+Replacing local state management from redux to the new context API.
 This repository is our application before we introduced sagas to handle our asynchronous code, which is a good starting point to make the appropriate changes!

 # How to fork and clone